HornamEl/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. Counts the number of directories in the PATH
 4. Lists environment variables.
 5. Lists all local variables and environment variables, and functions.
+6.Creates a new local variable with name BEST and value School